Gizra/drupal-starter/README.md

 In order to deploy upon every merge automatically by Travis, you shall:

-1. Get a Pantheon machine token (on a dummy new Pantheon user ideally): https://pantheon.io/docs/machine-tokens
+1. Get a Pantheon machine token (using a dummy new Pantheon user ideally, one user per project for the sake of security): https://pantheon.io/docs/machine-tokens
-1. `ddev deploy:config-autodeploy [your new token]`
+1. `ddev deploy:config-autodeploy [your new token] [pantheon project name]`
-1. `git commit -m "Deployment secrets"`
+1. `git commit -m "Deployment secrets and configuration"`
 1. Add the public key in `travis-key.pub` to the newly created dummy Pantheon user: https://pantheon.io/docs/ssh-keys
-1. Edit `.travis.yml`, replace `replaceme.drush.in`, `ssh://something@replaceme.drush.in:repository` and `editmetomakeitwork` with real values. `terminus connection:info yoursite.dev` gives you the information for `GIT_HOST` and `PANTHEON_GIT_URL`. `editmetomakeitwork` shall be usually `master`, meaning that when you merge something to `master` on GitHub, that triggers a deploy.
-1. `git add .travis.yml && git commit -m "Deployment config"`

-Optionally you can specify which target branch you'd like to push on Pantheon, by default it's `master`, so the target is the DEV environment.
-See the help of the `deploy:pantheon` Robo command on how to do that, for instance `ddev robo deploy:pantheon mymultidevenv --no-interaction`.
+Optionally you can specify which target branch you'd like to push on Pantheon, by default it's `master`, so the target is the DEV environment, but alternatively you can issue:
+`ddev deploy:config-autodeploy [your new token] [pantheon project name] [gh_branch] [pantheon_branch]`